danielbower/personal-blog/about.md

 layout: page
 permalink: /about/
 title: About
+og: "Daniel Bower is a product manager and entrepreneur living in London."
 ---

 I'm Dan, a product manger and entrepreneur originally from Birmingham in the UK and now living in Hackney with my partner, son and daughter.